Intransitivity

 The adpositions ’adi あで near and xidu しど far denote a large similarity or difference.

-Mari ra’u xidupajiga tina.
+Mari ra’u xidupajiga tinna.

-mari ra’u xidu-pajiga tina.
+mari ra’u xidu-pajiga tinna.

 this prs;sta far-olive different.